 We operate our business with an entrepreneurial attitude, staying focused on long-term growth, and treating our employees, vendors, and clients with dignity and respect.
-At June 30, 2024, our employee count totaled 3,404, with 2,376 employees in our wholesale segment and 1,028 in our retail segment.
+At June 30, 2025, our employee count totaled 3,211, with 2,239 employees in our wholesale segment and 972 in our retail segment.
 The majority of our employees are employed on a full-time basis and none of our employees are represented by unions or collective bargaining agreements.
-In managing our business, we focus on a number of key human capital objectives, which are rooted in our core values and include the following.
+In managing our business, we focus on a number of key human capital objectives, which are rooted in our core values and include health and safety, social responsibility and compensation and benefits.
+We are committed to offering opportunities and retaining talent based on merit, using standards that are free of discrimination and mandates.